-The Nebraska Economic Forecasting Advisory Board voted to decrease revenue projections during a Feb.
+The Nebraska Economic Forecasting Advisory Board voted to increase revenue projections during a Feb.
 28 meeting at the Capitol.
 The board provides an advisory forecast of general fund receipts used by the Legislature to craft the state’s budget.Read more

-Senators introduced 154 measures on the final day of bill introduction Jan.
+Senators introduced 60 new measures on the final day of bill introduction Jan.
 23.Read more

 Among the proposals were:

 LB1022, sponsored by Lincoln Sen. Matt Hansen, which would provide for election of election commissioners and eliminate certain deputy positions;Read more